burakbozb1/Dotnet-dapper-with-cqrs-design-pattern/README.md

 This web api was prepared with CQRS design patern.
 The main purpose is using dapper in dotnet web api project.

 ## What is CQRS
-This will prepare.
+This will be prepared.

 ## Why Dapper
-This will prepare.
+This will be prepared.

 ## DB Script
 You can find creating db script in STATICS file.